OWASP/www-board/elections/2023_elections.md

 - 09-30-2023 - Candidates deadline to post their videos
 - 09-30-2023 - **Membership deadline**

-- 10-01-2023 - Recordings to be posted on webssite
+- 10-01-2023 - Recordings to be posted on website
 - 10-01-2023 - Email and social media notifying the community that the recordings are posted
 - 10-15-2023 - **Voting opens**
 - 10-22-2023 - Email reminder for voting